Pulling Apart 2-spheres in 4-manifolds: Proof of Theorem

 The \emph{Milnor group} $\cM (L)$ of an $m$-component link $L$ is the Milnor group of the fundamental group of the link complement $\pi_1(S^3\smallsetminus L)$ with respect to a generating set of meridional elements.
 Specifically, $\cM(L)$ has a presentation

 where each $x_i$ is represented by a meridian (one for each component), and the $\ell_i$ are words in the $x_i$ determined by the link longitudes.
 The Milnor group $\cM(L)$ is the largest common quotient of the fundamental groups of all links which are link homotopic to $L$.
-See any of \cite{B2,HL,HM,M1} for details.
 Since $\cM(L)$ only depends on the conjugacy classes of the meridional generators $x_i$, it only depends on the link $L$ (and no base-points are necessary).

 A presentation for the Milnor group of the unlink (or any link-homotopically trivial link) corresponds to the case where all $\ell_i=1$, and Milnor's $\mu$-invariants (with non-repeating indices) compare $\cM(L)$ with this \emph{free Milnor group} $\cM(m)$ by examining each longitudinal element in terms of the generators corresponding to the \emph{other} components.
 Specifically, mapping $x_i^{\pm 1}$ to $\pm X_i$ induces a canonical isomorphism